Automatic Detection of Interplanetary Coronal Mass Ejections in Solar Wind In Situ Data: Data

 \subsection{In situ Data}

 To compare the performance of our pipeline to the method proposed in \citeA{nguyen}, we use the same data and catalog.
 The 30 primary features were provided by the Magnetic Field Investigation \cite{mfi}, Solar Wind Experiment \cite{swe}, and 3D Plasma and Energetic Particles Experiment \cite{3dp} on board the spacecraft Wind \cite{wind} between 1997 October 1 and 2016 January 1 and three additional features were computed, in accordance to \citeA{nguyen}.
-Additionally, we tested the pipeline on STEREO-A and STEREO-B data, which include fewer features than the one used by \citeA{nguyen}.
+Additionally, we tested the pipeline on STEREO-A and STEREO-B data taken by the In-Situ Measurements of Particles and CME Transients (IMPACT) and the PLAsma and SupraThermal Ion Composition (PLASTIC) instruments, which include fewer features than the one used by \citeA{nguyen}.
 These two datasets were complemented with a Wind dataset, reduced to the same features.
 The features for each dataset are summarized in Table \ref{tab:parameters}.